MekanJuma/salesforce-jwt-auth/README.md

 # Salesforce JWT Token Authentication Setup

-This repository contains a Python script for generating JWT tokens for Salesforce API authentication using a Connected App.
+This repository contains Python scripts for generating and testing JWT tokens for Salesforce API authentication using a Connected App.
 Follow these steps to set up JWT-based authentication for your Salesforce application.

 ## Prerequisites